postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-methods.md

 ### Example: synchronized object

-The following aspects wraps all instance methods with a `lock( this )` statement.
+The following aspect wraps all instance methods with a `lock( this )` statement.

 > [!NOTE]
 > In a production-ready implementation, you should not lock `this` but a private field.
 You can introduce this field as described in <xref:introducing-members>.
 A product-ready implementation should also wrap properties.